-Our licensed social worker can help you identify practical and psycho-social needs and direct you the appropriate physical, mental, and emotional resources to meet your needs.
-Our social worker is available at any point in the cancer continuum – from the point of diagnosis through survivorship and can provide a wide array of support including counseling, education, transportation assistance, etc. Our social worker is an integral part of your care team and will work closely with your physician and nurse navigator to develop and coordinate your individualized plan of care.
+Our licensed social workers can help you identify practical and psycho-social needs and direct you the appropriate physical, mental, and emotional resources to meet your needs.
+Our social workers are available at any point in the cancer continuum – from the point of diagnosis through survivorship and can provide a wide array of support including counseling, education, transportation assistance, etc. Our social workers are an integral part of your care team and will work closely with your physician and nurse navigator.

 To contact a social worker please call 630-432-6950.